Whole Foods’ Organizational Culture (An Analysis)

 Whole Foods Market organizational culture, corporate culture, company culture, behavior retail business HRM case study analysis

 A Whole Foods Market in Union Square, New York City.
-Whole Foods’ organizational culture or corporate culture is a strong point of the retail business.
+Whole Foods Market’s organizational culture or corporate culture is a strong point of the retail business.
 (Photo: Public Domain)

 Whole Foods Market’s organizational culture is a critical factor in the firm’s success.
-The organizational culture or corporate culture influences every aspect of the retail business and relates to the cultural qualities of the company’s parent, Amazon.
-In this case, the corporate culture contributes to the strength of the 365 brand and reinforces business strengths, like those enumerated in the SWOT analysis of Whole Foods Market.
-The company is popular not just because of its quality products, but also because of its corporate culture, which is observable at its stores.
+This organizational culture (corporate culture) influences every aspect of the retail business and relates to the cultural qualities of the company’s parent, Amazon.
+In this case, the company culture contributes to the strength of the 365 brand and reinforces business strengths, like those enumerated in the SWOT analysis of Whole Foods Market.
+The company is popular not just because of its quality products, but also because of its work culture, which is observable at its stores.
 Whole Foods’ leaders continue to emphasize the company’s organizational culture as a foundation for business growth and strength.

 Whole Foods’ Organizational Culture Characteristics